-- Wearing Face Masks and proper usage.
-(Recommended, not required) The Governor has requested that essential businesses wear face masks during all 3 phases of COVID restrictions when working with the public until the executive order expires or is rescinded. - Taking Employee Body Temps.
-(Recommended, not required) We recommend Employees take their before going onto their shift area.
-A temp of 99°F should be monitored every 1-2 hours, if it goes to 100+, then they must immediately isolate themselves and watch for symptoms.
+- Wear Face Masks.
+Face masks should be worn when working with the public or with other employees.
+Employer should supply masks and post flyer stating use and cleaning procedures (attached) - Take Employee Body Temperature.
+(Recommended) Employees should take their temperature immediately before or upon arrival to work.
+A temperature of 99°F should be monitored every 1-2 hours, if it goes to 100+, then they must immediately isolate themselves and watch for symptoms.
 (CDC considers 100.4°F a fever).
 Touchless Infrared Forehead Thermometers are recommended.
-If you cannot get access to a touchless thermometer, then any other body thermometers must be carefully sanitized before usage, using approved disinfection products and procedures. - Symptom Monitoring.
-Ask Employees to report if they feel sick or have any of the following symptoms (may appear 2-14 days after exposure): Fever, Cough, Shortness of breath or difficulty breathing, Chills / Repeated shaking with chills, Muscle pain, Headache, Sore throat, New loss of taste or smell. - Disinfecting Plan.
+Any other body thermometers must be carefully sanitized before usage.
+Employer should provide thermometer at work. - Monitor Symptoms.
+Ask employees to report if they feel sick or have any of the following symptoms (may appear 2-14 days after exposure): Fever, Cough, Shortness of breath or difficulty breathing, Chills / Repeated shaking with chills, Muscle pain, Headache, Sore throat, New loss of taste or smell.
+Include this in daily shift check-in. - Disinfecting Plan.
 Disinfecting solutions should be at every public interaction area and employee work area and a plan should be made as to how often areas are cleaned and disinfected, including restrooms, cashier stations, POS stations, credit card readers, doorknobs, handrails, public areas, employee areas, company vehicles, offices, workstations, phones, keyboards, phones, staplers, and other work equipment.